CLEAN COAST INDEX (CCI)

 Processing methodology

-The index is calculated as the product of the density (items/m²) of litter larger than 2.5 cm found in a known area of the beach and a constant K, which is conventionally assigned the value 20 (Alkalay et al. 2007).
-While in its original formulation the CCI was calculated only considering plastic litter (Alkalay et al. 2007), in this context the formulation proposed by Rangel-Buitrago et al. (2019) was adopted, which considers the sum of all litter, not just plastic, in the numerator.
+The index is calculated as the product between the density (objects/m²) of waste larger than 2.5 cm present in a portion of the beach of known surface area and a constant K, to which the value 20 is conventionally assigned (Alkalay et al., 2007).
+While in its original formulation the CCI was calculated only by considering plastic waste (Alkalay et al., 2007), in this context the formulation proposed by Rangel-Buitrago et al. Was adopted.
+(2019) which considers the sum of all waste as the numerator, not just plastic waste.

 The numerical index is then coded as follows: